 PARAMETER DESCRIPTION REF ADQ Collective name for digitizers from Teledyne SP Devices.
 Analog Analog signal is the input to the digitizer.
 This is the signal to be digitized.
 Waveform Analog signal with a distribution in time.
 This is digitized into a record.
 Sample An analog signal level is digitized into a sample, that is a numerical value.
 SYNC Physical connector on the front panel.
 4.7, 6.1 Record A set of consecutive samples is called a record.
-An analog waveform is digitized into a record of samples.
-4 TRIG Physical SMA connector on the front panel.
+An analog waveform is 4 digitized into a record of samples.
+TRIG Physical SMA connector on the front panel.
 4.7, 6.1 Trigger Trigger is a real-time event that starts acquisition of a record.
 4.2 Timestamp Timestamp is a real-time value that identifies when a trigger happened.
 The timestamp gives timing information for each sample.
 4.3 GSPS Giga-samples per second (10 ).
 Clock frequency [Hz] and sample rate [SPS] are both used to denote speed.
 MSPS Mega-sample per second (10 ).
-DC-offset This is an analog DC level which is added to the analog input signal inside the digitizer to vertically move the analog signal to fit within the range of the digitizer.
-This effectively doubles the ENOB for a unipolar signal.
-2

-1.2.4 ADQ7DC sampling clock frequency
+1.2.4 ADQ7WB sampling clock frequency

-ADQ7DC is designed for the specified clock frequencies only.
+ADQ7WB is designed for 5 GHz sampling frequency only.
 A different sampling rate can be achieved by using the sample skip function, Section 5.9.